 Keeping an Eye On CO2

 PPM means “parts per million.”
 It’s the unit scientists use to measure the concentration of carbon dioxide (CO2) in the atmosphere.
-Today, experts measure the earth’s PPM CO2 at 410.79 PPM.
+Today, experts measure the earth’s PPM CO2 at 410.79 PPM, which is the highest ever recorded.
 Most scientists agree that increased CO2 in the atmosphere resulting from the burning of fossil fuels is causing the majority of global warming.
 As a result of this, sea levels are rising, natural landmarks are being destroyed, and many species are dying out.